djibe/Android-tutorials/README.md

 You can upgrade your Sony Xperia Tablet Z LTE/Pollux or Wifi/Pollux_windy from any version to Android 9 Pie / LineageOS 16.

-Tutorial is here (39.500+ views) : <https://forum.xda-developers.com/xperia-tablet-z/help/guide-tutorial-sony-xperia-tablet-z-lte-t3392831>
+Tutorial is here (39.500+ views): <https://forum.xda-developers.com/xperia-tablet-z/help/guide-tutorial-sony-xperia-tablet-z-lte-t3392831>

-What you will learn :
+What you will learn:

 - Unlock Sony bootloader
 - Use fastboot and adb